-Spinal Cord Stimulation Therapy in Frisco, Mesquite and Desoto, TX
+Spinal Cord Stimulation Therapy in Frisco, and Mesquite, TX

 Table of Contents:

 Spinal cord stimulation is a therapy that interrupts pain signals before they reach the brain.
 It involves a minimally invasive procedure to implant a small device, similar to a pacemaker, that delivers electrical pulses to the spinal cord.
 It is a useful tool in the treatment of chronic pain symptoms, especially those that do not improve with first line therapies.
 Spinal Cord Stimulation is especially effective in patients who have undergone low back or neck surgery and continue to experience pain after these surgeries.

 The spinal cord stimulator (SCS) works by stimulating the nerves in the area where the pain is located.
 Through electrodes are placed over the spinal cord, these electrical pulses modify and disrupt the communication of pain from the nerves to the brain.
 The stimulation interferes with the message of pain to the brain which results in the patient not experiencing their usual pain symtpoms.
 Tingling can sometimes accompany the stimulation.
 Dr. Morchower utilizes spinal cord stimulation in many of his patients that have undergone spine surgery without improvement or patients that would prefer not to proceed with any spine surgery.
 Patient enjoy the opportunity to try the stimulation BEFORE committing to proceeding with having a spinal cord stimulator.
 Dr. Morchower always has the patient trial the spinal cord stimulator device for a period of 3-5 days prior to proceeding with the actual procedure.
 If patients find that spinal cord stimulator therapy is not effective for then, then the leads are taken out and patient is only left with a needle stick that heals within a day or two.

 Candidates for Spinal Cord Stimulation (SCS) typically have had chronic debilitating pain for at least three months in the lower back, legs (especially sciatica), or arms.
 Other qualifications include: